adeonir/resume/readme-en.md

 - Docker
 - MySQL
 - MongoDB
-- Postgresql
 - TDD
 - PHP
+- CakePHP
 - WordPress
+- Photoshop
+- Illustrator

 ## Work experience

-**Developer / Designer** - Freelancer / January 2008 - Present
+**Developer / Designer** - Freelancer / January 2010 - Present

 > Responsible for the development of websites, landing pages and email newsletter (layout, prototyping and programming).
 Creation and elaboration of logos, office supplies and other graphic pieces.